novicap/api-docs/source/includes/_invoices_show.md

   "status":                    "accepted",
   "transaction_number":        "IG-001333"
 }
 ```

-Returns an invoice.
-Note that this invoice should belong to your company.
-Otherwise you'll get an error.
+Returns one invoice using the transaction_number.
+Note that this invoice should belong to your company, otherwise you'll get an error.

 ### HTTP Request